slinkp/recurse-S223/notes.md

 | 60   | ^^      | 60      |
 | 63   | ^^      | ^^      |

-The only improvement in this simple case is that we triggered the `60` on the fourth line.
+The only improvement in this simple case is that we got as far as triggered the `60` on the fourth line.
 We still dropped the final note `63`.
+And we'll never be able to start any other note that isn't 60 or 62.

-The reason I thought it was fixed was that, in practice, with a limited set of pitches (I was using a 2-octave range so 24 pitches) and a large-ish set of shreds (I was using 20), it's clearly _better_ - it means we play _most_ notes.
+The reason I thought it was fixed was that, in practice, with a limited set of pitches (I was using a 2-octave range so 24 pitches) and a large-ish set of shreds (I was using 20), it's clearly _better_ - it means we play _most_ of those notes.
 But we still drop some; as long as there are fewer shreds than possible notes, without explicit note-off events, there will be pitches we can never play.